SB-63

 Plain Language

-When an insurer uses AI to make prior authorization determinations, those determinations must be based on the individual enrollee's medical history, unique clinical circumstances as presented by the treating provider, and any additional clinical information in the enrollee's medical record.
-This effectively prohibits insurers from making AI-driven prior auth decisions based solely on population-level data or algorithmic generalizations without considering the specific patient's individual clinical profile.
+Insurers using AI for prior authorization decisions must base those decisions on the individual enrollee's medical history, the unique clinical circumstances presented by the requesting provider, and any additional clinical information in the enrollee's medical record.
+This effectively prohibits insurers from using AI to make prior authorization determinations based solely on aggregate or population-level data without individualized clinical review.

 Statutory Text